jennalwise/stacks-c-lecture/README.md

 * Be able to use a Stack to solve a programming problem in C
 * Be able to implement a Stack using a Linked List in C

-## Interactive Lecture: Slides & Recording
+## Interactive Lecture Notes

-You can find both the slides with notes and a recording of me presenting the slides, here: [TBD] .
+You can find the notes that I will go over during class here: [Linked List Base Stacks Discussion Notes](DiscussionNotes.md)

 ## Exercises for Practice